Ruban-Raj/Ruban-Raj/README.md

 ## Hi there 👋, I am Ruban

-                     Senior Manager - Systems Engineering with a knack for solving problems.
+                                     Senior Manager of Systems Engineering team with a knack for solving problems.

 💻 Skilled in Ruby, Python, Java, and more ...
 🎨 Also passionate about UI/UX design and creating intuitive user experiences.